andyjamesgreaves/HaukaiRestaurant.github.io/README.md

 Setting the viewport:
 <meta name="viewport" content="width=device-width, initial-scale=1.0"> within the <head></head> tags on each page.
 For contents using containers and panels - width was measured as a percentage (rather than pixels) of the screen width, to allow for different screen widths.
-Instead of using absolute sizing of text fonts to cater for different screen sizes - replaced pixels with vw (viewport width) to optimize text for reading.
+Instead of using absolute sizing of text fonts to cater for different screen sizes in pixels - replaced with root Em's or rem in the CSS code to optimize text for reading.
-This was included in the HTML code and CSS: e.g. style = "font-size: 10vw" in HTML. e.g. { font-size: 10vw; } in CSS.
+This was included in the HTML code and CSS: e.g. style = "font-size: 1vw" in HTML. e.g. { font-size: rem; } in CSS.
 (where 1 vw = 1% of the viewport width).

 To cater for devices with screen width less than 800 pixels - used media query to define different widths for different screen sizes using the following code in CSS:
 @media screen and (max-width: 800px) {
-	.main-container {
-		width: 100%;
+	...
 }
-	#panel1 {
-		width: 95%;
-	}
-	#panel2 {
-		visibility: hidden;
-	}
-}
-This hides the panel2 container from the page when the screen is less than 800px (This panel is only decorative and not informative).
+Within the brackets can alter all the dimensions for containers, images and font size for headings and paragraphs accordingly (Refer CSS code).

 Images: